dl3hc/ck-netctrl/README.md

 ### Hardware Setup

 - The SBC65EC module has **two 20-pin headers** on top.
-- A [PCB](https://github.com/dl3hc/ck-netctrl-hw) with relay driver chips is connected via these headers.
+- A [daughterboard](https://github.com/dl3hc/ck-netctrl-hw) with **ULN2003 relay driver chips** is mounted via these headers.
 - Relay outputs are constantly supplied with 13.8 V and are switched to 0 V by the driver chips.
 - A 25-wire cable connects the outputs to the Christian-Koppler box.
-- The module replaces the original Tuner control panel.
+- This module replaces the original Tuner control panel.

 ### Network Configuration